M64GitHub/zigSDLAudioHacking/README.md

 #### notes
 I won't go into a full implementation for the C version: like implementing a clean and full blown arguments parser, logging infrastructure, terminal handling, tests, and features.
 This shall all be done in the final .zig version.
-C-code is mainly for testing the player concept, SDL interactions, in a language I am familiar with - before I start the conversion to zig.
+C-code is mainly for:
+ - testing the player concept, SDL interactions, in a language I am familiar with - before I start the conversion to zig.
+ - creating an open component for the MOS 6510 CPU, so I can utilize it's features afterwards directly by importing and binding it to the zig code.
 Once I can output a .sid file to the audio-device, and probably show a siddump-like output I will start the conversion.

 Audio-related code is intentionally prepared / abstracted to allow easy replacement of `SDL2` by another audio-library (ie [`SoundIO`](https://github.com/cadaver/siddump)).